Datenna

-Datenna is a data intelligence platform company focusing on China.
+Datenna is a data intelligence platform company offering information services for investment screening, innovation intelligence and export control on China.
 Datenna is located in Eindhoven.

-The company offers information services for investment screening, innovation intelligence and export control.
-Datenna also conducts research on European acquisitions by Chinese investors.
+History

+Jaap van Etten worked as a diplomatic attaché for the Dutch embassy before launching Datenna.

-For example, Datenna research showed at the end of 2020 that the "Chinese government has a stake in 53% of Swiss companies acquired by Chinese firms since 2010."
+In 2020, Datenna research showed that the "Chinese government has a stake in 53% of Swiss companies acquired by Chinese firms since 2010."
 The Ultimate Beneficial Owner (UBO) in the Swiss acquisitions "is either part of the Chinese government, or the Chinese government has a substantial stake in the acquiring company but not a controlling one."

-Datenna received Proof of Concept funding (soft loan) from the Netherlands Enterprise Agency, part of the Dutch government, in 2017.
+Datenna received proof of concept funding (soft loan) from the Netherlands Enterprise Agency, part of the Dutch government, in 2017.
+In 2025, MI6 Alex Younger joined the company's advisory board.

+Description

+Datenna is a data intelligence platform company offering information services for investment screening, innovation intelligence and export control on China.
+It also conducts research on European acquisitions by Chinese investors.
+Datenna tracks 45 million corporate entities and research institutes in China (2024).